EmOne/flux/docs/SPEC.md

 ##### TableFind

 TableFind extracts the first table in a stream of table whose group key values match a given predicate.
-If no table is found, the function errors.
+If no table is found, the function returns the nil table.

 It has the following parameters: